Setting Up an Azure Blob Storage Input

 Authentication failure on encoding:

-The most common cause is an incorrectly formatted account key.
+An incorrectly formatted account key commonly causes authentication failures.
 Always copy the key directly from the Azure portal without adding spaces, line breaks, or modifying the base64 string.

 File transfer failure with special characters: